engage-so/engage-flutter/README.md

 }
 ```

-To help you correctly "identify" the user beyond just the ID, we recommend you track a few additional attributes.
+To help you correctly "identify" the customer beyond just the ID, we recommend you track a few additional attributes.
 They are `first_name`, `last_name`, `email`, `number` (customer's phone number).
 We call them standard attributes.
-They help you identify the customer on the Engage dashboard.
+They help you identify the customer on your Engage dashboard.
 Depending on the ones supported by your platform, you can track one or more.

 You only need to track a standard attribute once, unless they change and you use `addAttributes` to update them.
 We call this "identifying" the customer.